furkanmtorun/codon.io/README.md

 ## How to build that web site in my computer? (locally)

-You can either download our project files directly as "**.zip**" format above or clone the project folder through Git with the command bloew.
+You can either download our project files directly as "**.zip**" format above or clone the project folder through Git with the command below.

 `git clone https://github.com/furkanmtorun/codon.io.git`